SRFleming/Slimey-Business-Game/README.md

 #### Shaders

-The first and most impactful shader we created was our cel shader (CelShader(Texture/Color)), which applied to almost every single material in the game.
-The shader calculates the level of diffuse lighting on a pixel.
-It then restricts it so that anything above a specific brightness level has a constant value and anything below the level has zero brightness.
-This results in flat-looking lighting where a pixel is either in shadow or lit with no range between the two.
-A flat ambient light value is added to the pixel's brightness, along with similarly restricted specular lighting using the Blinn Phong model and rim lighting on lit pixels near the edge of objects.
+The first and most impactful shader we created was our cel shader (CelShader(Texture/Color)), which is applied to almost every single material in the game.
+The core of the shader is simply a blinn phong shading model, but restricted so that anything above a certain level of brightness has a uniform value and anything below the level has zero brightness.
+This results in flat looking lighting where a pixel is either in shadow or lit with no range between the two.
+A uniform ambient light value is also added to each pixel's brightness, along with rim lighting on lit pixels near the visible edge of objects.

 <p align="center">
   <img src="Gifs/cel_shader.png" width="600">